Michigan vs. Duke odds, prediction, time: 2026 college basketball picks for Feb. 21 from proven model

 SportsLine's model simulated Duke Blue Devils vs. Michigan Wolverines in the 2026 Edward Jones Capital Showcase on Saturday

 Tipoff in Washington D.C. is set for 6:30 p.m.
 ET.
-After opening at -1.5, the Wolverines are 2.5-point favorites in the latest Michigan vs. Duke odds, while the over/under is 150.5.
+After opening at -1.5, the Wolverines are 2.5-point favorites in the latest Michigan vs. Duke odds, while the over/under is 150.5, up 2 points from the opener.
 Before making any Duke vs. Michigan picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: